asfaslkdjalks/web3-revolutionized-gif-maker-with-sound/README.md

 # web<sub>3</sub> revolutionized gif<sub>(mp4)</sub> maker<sub>(with sound)</sub>

-1. **Supply a Pinterest Link**:
-   Provide the link to the Pinterest content you want to use.
-2. **Supply a YouTube Link for Audio**:
-   Provide the link to the YouTube video for the audio part.
-3. **Set Timestamps for the YouTube Video/Audio**:
-   Specify the start and end timestamps for the YouTube audio you want to use.
-4. **Download the Combined Content**:
-   Click submit and wait for the content to download.

 ### what you'll need:
 - **erlang**: [Erlang Official Website](https://www.erlang.org/)
 - **rabbitMQ**: [RabbitMQ Official Website](https://www.rabbitmq.com/)